Falyrion/EasyDiscordBridge/README.md

 # EasyDiscordBridge
 EasyDiscordBridge is bukkit plugin that allows a connection between Minecraft- and Discord chat.

-This plugin was made with the spigot API.
-The discord bot functionality was made with JDA (Java Discord API) (https://github.com/DV8FromTheWorld/JDA)
+This is a plugin for bukkit 1.17+.
+The discord functionality of this plugin was made with JDA (Java Discord API) (https://github.com/DV8FromTheWorld/JDA)

 ### Contents